• Skip to primary navigation

 • Artichokes: I recommend artichoke hearts that come in a jar with oil.
 Make sure to chop them pretty small otherwise they may poke through the dough when rolling.

-• Spinach: Frozen spinach is best for this recipe!
-Leave the spinach in the fridge or on the counter to defrost it.
-Then once it's measured, squeeze all of the water out of it in a few paper towels.
+• Spinach: Leave the frozen spinach in the fridge or on the counter to defrost it.
+Then once it’s measured, squeeze all of the water out of it in a few paper towels.

 recipe instructions